ngs-docs/2021-GGG298/Week8-Rmarkdown_for_reports_documentation_and_beyond/README.md

 ### 3. Insert code chunks

 Write code to carry out your analysis.
+This can be any code that you would use in R.

 #### Code Chunks